 Despite nothing much ever happening in Bree-land, there were the occasional cases of villainy or other disturbances (domestic or otherwise), as in any land occupied by Men.
 It was for this purpose that the Men of Bree-land maintained a small regiment of voluntary officers known as the Bree-land Townsguard.
 The Townsguard were made up mostly of the sons of rich farmers or those rich farmers that had retired, for they had to provide their own equipment and did not receive any pay for the days they spent patrolling Bree-land's many country roads and hamlets.

 Ever since Freca’s time, there have existed two distincts cultures within Dunland: the descendants of the House of Haladin, second house of the Edain, having dwelt there for years beyond counting, and the descendants of Freca and his people, a much younger culture, through whose veins runs the mixed blood of the Dunlendings and the Rohirrim.
-The latter dwelt mostly in the lands between the two rivers and the White Mountains, which they named Frecalund,or the Triangle.
+The latter dwelt mostly in the lands between the two rivers and the White Mountains, a land named Frecalund in their own language, known as the Triangle in Westron.
 It’s capital was Wulfborg, named after Wulfgar, a prominent Dunlending King during the War of the Ring.

 Wulfborg, T.A.
 3018.

 The last shafts of sunlight fell through the vents at the top of the long hall.
-Dust danced like a horde of fireflies.
-Long banners hung unfurled from the rafters.
-They depicted scenes of victory and defeat, glory and lamentation – the history of Dunland, of Rohan, and of the House of Freca.
+Dust danced like a horde of extinguished fireflies.
+Long banners hung unfurled from the rafters, depicting scenes of victory and defeat, glory and lamentation – the history of Dunland, of Rohan, and of the House of Freca.